awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 ### Delete Volume \(`deleteVolume`\)<a name="delete-volume"></a>

 The `deleteVolume` event is sent to your AWS account when an action to delete a volume completes\.
+However it is not saved, logged, or archived\.
 This event has the result `deleted`\.
 If the deletion does not complete, the event is never sent\.

 **Event Data**
 The listing below is an example of a JSON object emitted by EBS for a successful `deleteVolume` event\.